PyCQA/redbaron/docs/other.rst

 .. warning::

-    There is a subtility: :file:`IfelseblockNode` is **unaffected** by this
+    There is a subtlety: :file:`IfelseblockNode` is **unaffected** by this
     behavior: you have to use :file:`next_intuitive` or :file:`previous_intuitive` on :file:`IfNode`, :file:`ElifNode` and
     :file:`ElseNode` **inside** IfelseblockNode.

-    But, if you do a :file:`next_intuitive` or :file:`previous_intuitive` or a node arround :file:`IfelseblockNode` it will jump to the first or last node **inside** the :file:`IfelseblockNode`.
+    But, if you do a :file:`next_intuitive` or :file:`previous_intuitive` or a node around :file:`IfelseblockNode` it will jump to the first or last node **inside** the :file:`IfelseblockNode`.

     See this example